 To commemorate the centenary of World War One, Glasgow Life are producing a four year programme of activities and events to tell the story of Glasgow's war and its people.

 We'll be keeping this page up-to-date throughout this period with all the latest links and information to what's going on across the city and our services.

 • Take a WWI themed trail around the People’s Palace looking at the story of James and Jeannie Riley.
-There will also be trails about Mary Barbour & the Rent Strikes, and the Suffragettes available soon.
+There are trails about Mary Barbour & the Rent Strikes, and the Suffragettes.

 GLASGOW MUSEUMS RESOURCE CENTRE:

 • School groups can come to GMRC to take part in The Great War schools workshops, which are suitable for P5-7 and S1-3.
 These workshops fit the Curriculum for Excellence.
 Visit our Nurseries and Schools page for more information.

 • Looking at WWI.
 This new display is open in the Looking at Art gallery from 11 July 2014.
 The artists in this display had different feelings about the war and its consequences.
 Through their choice of colour, texture and shape they encourage reflection on issues such as power and sacrifice, conscientious objection and immigration.
 Looking at WWI offers the opportunity to pause and reflect at a time of national and international WWI centenary commemorations.
 Find out more

 ST MUNGO MUSEUM OF RELIGIOUS LIFE AND ART

 .
 This photographic exhibition, which runs from Tue 8 July 2014 – Sun 5 April 2015, features war memorials from across Glasgow.
 They range from simple plaques to grand public monuments and stained glass windows, set up by many different organizations including military regiments, faith groups, businesses, schools and social clubs.
 There will be a series of talks and events to accompany this exhibition.
 Visit the Exhibition page